MI-AFP/tutorials/tutorials/09_webapp.md

 #### Snaplets

-Snap also has very nice philosophy in form of an optional system for building reusable pieces web functionality called “snaplets”.
+Snap also has a very nice philosophy in form of an optional system for building reusable pieces web functionality called “snaplets”.
 Snaplets make it easy to share and reuse common code across multiple web apps.
 The default snaplets let you get a full-featured web application up and running in no time.

 If you want to build such application read [this](http://snapframework.com/docs/tutorials/snaplets-tutorial).

 ### Yesod

 [Yesod](https://www.yesodweb.com) is a Haskell web framework for productive development of type-safe, RESTful, high performance web applications.
-It build on Haskell features such as compile-time errors (instead of runtime), seamlessly asynchronous computation, scalability, good performance and light-weight syntax.
+It builds on Haskell features such as compile-time errors (instead of runtime), seamlessly asynchronous computation, scalability, good performance and light-weight syntax.

 Another advantage of Yesod is comprehensive documentation including: